yebei199/system-config/README.md

-# system-config
+# instruction

-public config file
+used for store the system config

+such as the yazi, zsh, nushell, etc.